astronomer/docs/astro/astro-support.md

 * Multiple attempts to solve the issue have failed.
 * The urgency of the ticket has increased substantially.

-When an escalation request is made, the on-call shift manager will be alerted to the ticket and will evaluate the escalation request.
-The on-call shift manager will either assume ownership of the ticket or ensure meaningful and timely progress is made on the ticket.
+When you make an escalation request, it alerts the on-call shift manager to the ticket, who evaluates the escalation request.
+The on-call shift manager either assumes ownership of the ticket or ensures meaningful and timely progress is made on the ticket.

 ## Book office hours